kubernetes/enhancements/keps/sig-instrumentation/3466-kubernetes-component-health-slis/README.md

 for each of their health check endpoints.

 Using a gaugeFunc would also preclude making the metric `stable`, since gaugeFuncs are dynamic by nature and therefore cannot be parsed at compile time by the stability framework.
+Since these metrics are intended to be used as component health SLIs, we want them to be able to be promoted to `stable` status.

 ### Test Plan